Water, Water, Everywhere!

 Ariel's song leads Ferdinand to believe that his father has drowned and is lost to him forever.
 Not only that, but the song suggests that his body has been transformed into something unrecognizable.

 Later, when Alonso gives up hope that Ferdinand could have survived the shipwreck he says, "he is drown'd / Whom thus we stray to find, and the sea mocks / Our frustrate search on land.
-Well, let him go" (3.1.1) and Antonio notes the King has "given up hope" (3.1.1).
+Well, let him go" (3.3.10-12) and Antonio notes the King is "so out of hope" (3.3.13).

 But wait!
 The Tempest isn't just a story about loss.
 It's also about the recovery of what seems to have been lost forever.
 As we know, Ferdinand and his father don't actually drown and when they discover each other at the play's end, we're reminded that new beginnings are possible.